maizzle/maizzle.com/content/docs/templates.md

 <h1>Hello {{ user.name }}, please confirm your email address</h1>
 ```

-Also, if the variable being referenced in an expression is not defined, Maizzle will ignore it and output it as-is.
+Also, if the variable in an expression is not defined, Maizzle will ignore it and output it as-is.

 ## Using Layouts